science-machine/biomlbench/docs/api/cli.md

 options:
   -h, --help            show this help message and exit -t TASK_ID, --task-id TASK_ID
-                        ID of the task to prepare.
-Valid options:
+                        ID of the task to prepare in 'folder/task' format.
-                        ['polarishub/tdcommons-caco2-wang', 'manual/histopathologic-cancer-detection']
+                        Examples: manual/caco2-wang, polarishub/tdcommons-
+                        admet
   -a, --all             Prepare all tasks.
   --lite                Prepare all the low difficulty tasks (BioML-bench
                         Lite).